I still know it's you! On Challenges in Anonymizing Source Code

-If the programs are not semantically equivalent, their anonymized representation can never be identical and we always get $\anon(\prg_a) \neq \anon(\prg_b)$.
-As a result, a method $\anon$ creating universal $k$-anonymous programs would solve the undecidable problem of program equivalence and thus is incomputable. \end{IEEEproof}
+Since $\attr_\delta$ can be constructed for any difference $\delta$, the method $\anonym$ is forced to normalize the programs to the same representation, such that we have $\anonym(\prg_a) = \anonym(\prg_b)$.
+If the programs are not semantically equivalent, their anonymized representation can never be identical and we always get $\anonym(\prg_a) \neq \anonym(\prg_b)$.
+As a result, a method $\anonym$ creating universal $k$-anonymous programs would solve the undecidable problem of program equivalence and thus is incomputable. \end{proof}

 \cref{thm:undecide} fundamentally limits our ability to anonymize code.
 Although $k$-anonymity is a rather weak concept that suffers from well-known shortcomings \cite{MacKifGehVen07,LiLiVen07}, we are not even able to establish it on source code when the attribution method is unknown.
 In view of the great flexibility of expressing semantics in code, this is a surprising, negative result that unveils the challenges of protecting developers from identification.